-COMPETENCY AREAS AND STATEMENTS MINIMAL COMPETENCIES STANDARDS (5 hours) Describe and demonstrate measuring techniques of various objects by using the English system measuring tools common to the trade.
-Describe the metric system of measuring length.
+STANDARDS 5 hours) Describe and demonstrate measuring techniques of various objects by using the English system measuring tools common to the trade.
 Describe the metric system of measuring weight.
 Describe the metric system of measuring volume or capacity.
 Describe the relationships between various metric system linear units of measurement, such as millimeters, centimeters, and meters.
 Describe the relationships between various metric system units of weight such as milligrams, grams, and kilograms.
 Describe and demonstrate problem-solving techniques for various metric system measuring problems involving addition, subtraction, multiplication, and division.
-Describe and demonstrate measuring techniques of objects using metric system measuring tools common to the trade.
+Describe and demonstrate problem-solving techniques of geometric problems that apply to auto repair and maintenance.
 Describe and demonstrate problem-solving techniques for geometric problems that apply to auto repair and maintenance.
 Describe and demonstrate problem-solving techniques for algebraic problems that apply to auto repair and maintenance.
+Describe and demonstrate problem-solving techniques for algebraic problems that apply to auto repair and maintenance.
 Describe and demonstrate problem-solving techniques using percentages.
 Describe and demonstrate techniques for reading and interpreting graphs.
 Describe and demonstrate techniques for using a calculator.
-D. TOOLS AND EQUIPMENT Understand, apply, and evaluate the policies and procedures for using drive train tools and equipment in accordance with federal, state, and local safety and environment regulations.
+TOOLS AND EQUIPMENT Understand, apply, and evaluate the policies and procedures for using drive train tools and equipment in accordance with federal, state, and local safety and environment regulations.
 Identify and demonstrate the proper use, maintenance, and storage techniques for the general shop hand tools.
 Identify and demonstrate the proper use, maintenance, and storage techniques for the general shop equipment.
-Identify and demonstrate the proper use, maintenance, and storage techniques for the following specialty tools and equipment for the manual drive train and axles: a. axle nut socket set (or equivalent) b. clutch alignment set c. clutch pilot bearing/bushing puller/installer d. differential setup tools (appropriate for units being taught) e. front wheel drive engine support fixture f. rotating torque wrench (beam-type or equivalent) g. transaxle removal and installation equipment h. special tools for transmissions/transaxles (appropriate for units being taught) i. transmission/transaxle holding fixtures j. transmission jack(s) k. universal joint tools Career Ready Practice: 1, 3, 4, 11 CTE Anchor: Health and Safety: 6.3 CTE Pathway: C2.2, C2.3
+Identify and demonstrate the proper use, maintenance, and storage techniques for the following specialty tools and equipment for the manual drive train and axles: a. axle nut socket set (or equivalent) b. clutch alignment set c. clutch pilot bearing/bushing puller/installer differential setup tools (appropriate for units being taught) e. front wheel drive engine support fixture f. rotating torque wrench (beam-type or equivalent) g. transaxle removal and installation equipment h. special tools for transmissions/transaxles (appropriate for units being taught) i. transmission/transaxle holding fixtures j. transmission jack(s) Career Ready Practice: 1, 3, 4, 11 CTE Anchor: Health and Safety: 6.3 CTE Pathway: C2.2, C2.3